 Mid-century artists and ‘fully emerged’ abstract artists moving in the direction of modernism from the 1930s onwards

 So, John Tole’s 1953 Through the Trees analyses the view of Newmarket up to Auckland Museum, seen through the screen of trees at Highwic, in terms of geometric space.
-In his 1956 French Bay, a nocturnal painting employing a drastically reduced the colour palette, McCahon conveys an idea of reflections on water in terms of narrow horizontal bands.
-The landscapes of Don Binney are based on sculptural simplifications of landforms, often heavily outlined in black, as in Southern Journey, a painting made in 1964 of a bay at Rakiura, Stewart Island.
+In his 1956 French Bay, a nocturnal painting employing a drastically reduced colour palette, McCahon conveys the idea of reflections on water using narrow horizontal bands.
+The landscapes of Don Binney are based on sculptural simplifications of landforms, often heavily outlined in black, as in Southern Journey, a painting made in 1964 of a bay at Rakiura Stewart Island.